Craft Weekend

-The Folk Art Guilds’ annual Craft Weekend will be held August 8 – 11, 2024.
+The Folk Art Guilds’ Craft Weekend is held annually in August.
 Course offerings range from traditional crafts to new media technology.
 Taking place in the lush and beautiful Finger Lakes region, Craft Weekend is an opportunity for students at all levels to explore and learn something new.
 Dive deeper with the support of knowledgeable instructors and fellow students and experience an unforgettable Summer event at the Folk Art Guild.
+Subscribe to our newsletter below to be notified of 2025 courses and registration.

 In the spirit of curiosity and non-attachment, we’ll write to build bridges between past experiences and present emotions with the intent of resisting the flat narrative, the dominant account, the single story.
 Instead, we’ll honor the more elusive tangles by digging into the dynamic and multi-dimensional roots of the stories we tell ourselves and others.
 We’ll seek to better integrate these stories and thicken our texts with greater honesty, nuance, and clarity; to reconcile the parts of our experiences that we’ve left or kept unstoried as a means of fostering continued engagement with an evolving and more integrated sense of ourselves.